ngs-docs/angus/snakemake_for_automation.md

 our commands into one file so that we only had to run one command to orchestrate our quality control workflow.
 Bash scripting for automation is really powerful!

-Let's revisit our bash script for running and organizing our fastqc results:
+Let's revisit the first part of our bash script for running and organizing our fastqc results:

 ```
 cd ~/data/